Ergodic theory of multi-layer interacting particle systems: Ergodic theory of particle systems with homogeneous factorized duality polynomials

 We assume that there exists a duality function \be D:\Omega_f\times \Omega\to\R_+ \ee such that we have the duality relation \be \E_\eta D(\xi, \eta(t))=\hE_\xi D(\xi(t), \eta). \ee We assume that $D(\emptyset, \eta)=1$ where $\emptyset$ denotes the empty configuration.
 Moreover we assume that the duality functions are in homogeneous factorized form, i.e., of the form \be D(\xi, \eta)= \prod_{x\in G} d(\xi_x, \eta_x), \ee where $d(0,n)=1$, i.e., in the product only a finite number of factors is different from one, and where $d(k, \cdot)$ is a non-negative polynomial of degree $k$.
 Moreover, we assume that every polynomial $p(n)$ of degree $k$ can be expressed as a linear combination of the polynomials $d(r,n)$ with $0\leq r\leq k$.

 We assume that both in the process $\{\eta(t):t \geq 0\}$ and in the dual process $\{\xi(t):t\geq 0\}$ the number of particles is conserved.

-In the examples of this paper, the duality functions are multivariate polynomials with degree at most $|\xi|$, and the dual process $\{\xi(t): t\geq 0\}$ is or the same process (for the interacting examples) or the process obtained by reverting the velocities.
-In this section we take an abstract point of view and prove under general assumptions a structure theorem for the set of (tempered) invariant measures.
+In the examples of this paper, the duality functions are multivariate polynomials of degree $|\xi|$, and the dual process $\{\xi(t): t\geq 0\}$ is either the same process (for the interacting examples) or the process obtained by reverting the velocities (the $\widehat{\text{RTP}}$ process defined in Theorem \ref{duality}).
+In this section we take an abstract point of view and prove under general assumptions a structure theorem for the set of (tempered) invariant probability measures.